 2. Provide three food sources

-When we think of food for backyard wildlife, the first thing that probably comes to mind is a bird feeder.
+When we think of food for a backyard wildlife habitat, the first thing that probably comes to mind is a bird feeder.
 But that is actually a distant second in importance to plants!
 Birds need vast quantities of insects to survive, and without the right plants in your yard there will be few insects.

 A) Plant native plants